Co-dfns/Co-dfns/docs/MANUAL.md

 	ns←'gfx'codfns.Fix ':Namespace' ':EndNamespace'

-Compile a namespace for CUDA only using the user-command:
+Compile a namespace using the user-command:

 	_←⎕NS⍬
-	]compile _ ns -af=cuda
+	]compile _ ns

 Compile a basic function to see the system working: